FiGKD: Fine-Grained Knowledge Distillation via High-Frequency Detail Transfer: Related Works

 Recent research has increasingly explored the role of frequency-domain representations in neural networks~\cite{freq_learning1, freq_learning2, freq_learning3, freq_learning4}.
 This growing interest stems from the observation that neural networks exhibit varying sensitivities across frequency bands~\cite{freq_learning}: low-frequency components typically encode coarse global structures, while high-frequency components capture fine-grained details.
 In image generation, frequency-based approaches have been employed to improve output fidelity.
 For instance, wavelet-based image translation methods~\cite{wavelet_trans} apply the discrete wavelet transform (DWT) to decompose generated images into multi-scale frequency bands.
 By emphasizing or supervising the high-frequency components, these methods enable lightweight generators to better reconstruct textures and sharp details.
 Such findings suggest that high-frequency information is particularly challenging for compact models to learn, yet critical for producing perceptually realistic outputs.

 Beyond generation tasks, other studies have investigated the frequency sensitivity of convolutional neural networks (CNNs) themselves.
 Fourier-based analyses of model robustness have revealed that CNNs tend to favor low-frequency features~\cite{freq_learning}, and that robustness to noise and perturbations is closely linked to a model’s ability to handle high-frequency signals~\cite{fourier_robust}.
 These insights further support the use of frequency-domain analysis as a tool to understand model behavior and generalization.

 In the context of cross-modal knowledge transfer, frequency decomposition has been used to disentangle modality-specific and modality-agnostic representations: low-frequency components often encode shared content across modalities, while high-frequency components capture modality-specific variations~\cite{freq_modal}.
 Applying different loss functions to each component has been shown to improve generalization across domains such as audio and vision.

+Most relevant to our work, frequency-domain representations have recently been explored for fine-grained recognition.
+For example, FicNet~\cite{ficnet} introduces a Multi-Frequency Neighborhood (MFN) module that combines neighborhood modeling with discrete cosine transform (DCT) to capture discriminative structural patterns for few-shot fine-grained classification.